-General conduct and behavior Students are expected to conduct themselves with consideration 5.1 For lectures and respect for the needs of their fellow students and teaching 3.1 For lectures staff.
-Conduct that unduly disrupts or interferes with a class, such as ringing or talking on mobile phones, is not acceptable and students may be asked to leave the class.

-Attendance Regular and punctual student attendance at lectures and seminars is expected in this course.
-5.2 For seminars / labs General conduct and behavior Students are expected to conduct themselves with consideration and respect for the needs of their fellow students and teaching staff.
-Conduct that unduly disrupts or interferes with a class, such as ringing or talking on mobile phones, is not acceptable and students may be asked to leave the class.
-Attendance Attendance is compulsory at minimum 80% of the seminars.
-In case of absence, the instructor should be informed in advance.
+General conduct and behavior Students are expected to conduct themselves with consideration 5.1 For lectures and respect for the needs of their fellow students and teaching staff.
+Conduct that unduly disrupts or interferes with a class, such as ringing or talking on mobile phones, is not acceptable and dents may be asked to leave the class. students may be asked to leave the class.
+Attendance gular and punctual student attendance at lectures and ninars is expected in this course.
+5.2 For seminars / labs 5.4 For seminars / labs 5.5 For seminars / labs neral conduct and behavior idents are expected to conduct themselves with consideration of respect for the needs of their fellow students and teaching if.
+Conduct that unduly disrupts or interferes with a class, such ringing or talking on mobile phones, is not acceptable and dents may be asked to leave the class. endance endance endance is compulsory at minimum 80% of the seminars.
+In the of absence, the instructor should be informed in advance.